 Proxy voting is a legislated option for voters who wish to appoint another eligible elector to vote on their behalf.
 There were approximately 50 proxies issued for the 2022 Oakville municipal election.
 Proxy voting information was provided to voters through notices and on the town's website.
 Staff was trained on informing voters of the processes of proxy voting and how to process a proxy vote.
 Election staff encouraged voters' who were unable to vote during advanced voting and voting day to use a proxy to vote on their behalf.
-Proxies were highly encouraged to make an appointment at town hall during advanced voting because once the proxy had been approved, they could immediately take their proxy to vote downstairs in the town hall voting location.
+Proxy voters were highly encouraged to make an appointment at Town Hall during advanced voting because once the proxy had been approved, they could immediately cast their proxy vote at the voting location at

+Town Hall.
 While proxy voting was highly encouraged during advanced due to shorter wait times, proxies were also accepted on voting day.